 I had no idea females were capable of having pleasure.
 I had no idea that it was OK.
-I just knew how babies were made. -Latter-day Saint wife, married at 20
+I just knew how babies were made.

 I mean, any sex education would have been helpful.
 Specifically, I wish we had both known more about the process of having penetrative sex for the first time.
 I tried to be gentle and slow, and I only went as far and as fast as she told me to go, but it was still bloody and painful for her, and I felt like a monster.
 Even just knowing about how to use lube would have been helpful.
-Also, I wish we both had known more about female orgasm, foreplay, and how to please each other separately-that sex isn't just penis-in-vagina.
+Also, I wish we both had known more about female orgasm, foreplay, and how to please each other separately-that sex isn't just penis-invagina.